Back to Blog

 Is the default contribution rate changing?

 Yes.
-The default rate will increase from 3% to 3.5% in April 2026, then to 4% in April 2028.
-If you are on the default rate, your contributions will automatically increase.
-Employer minimum contributions will also increase.
+The default rate increased from 3% to 3.5% on 1 April 2026, and will increase again to 4% in April 2028.
+If you were on the default rate, your contributions automatically increased.
+Employer minimum contributions also increased to 3.5%.

 Does increasing my contribution rate increase employer contributions?